Vienna-Colder than i thought

 Melangerie Caffeterie & Bistro – Excellent, traditional lunch, Not a hidden gem (it’s popular for a reason) but very good.

-Pro tip: Vienna’s sweets are world-class.
+Live a little: Vienna’s sweets are world-class.
 Skip the guilt and hit a pastry shop (or two).
-You’re on vacation — go for it.
+You’re on vacation-go for it- consider it research.

 🚋 The Getting-Around Bit

-Vienna is walkable but spread out, with gentle uphills both ways (you’ll see what I mean).
-The trams and trains are excellent — clean, easy, inexpensive.
+Vienna is walkable but spread out, with gentle hills, again, feeling uphill both ways (you’ll see what I mean).
+The trams and trains are excellent -clean, easy, inexpensive.
 Our hotel was right by a major transit hub hidden inside Stadtpark, so we never needed a car.
-Bring comfy shoes and let the city unfold.
+Bring comfy shoes and roll.